saipavithraadoni/Tableau/README.md

 Visual Course Work 1

 ### Dataset
-NCD_RisC dataset on BMI (Body Mass index), Diabetes, and Blood Pressure; Available as the coursework attachment.
+NCD_RisC dataset on BMI (Body Mass index), Diabetes, and Blood Pressure.
+It is attached here with the File name **CW1**
 ### Analysis goals:
 <ol>
   <li>Find a pattern for one of the measurements